Myth-busting: Debunking 4 misconceptions about virtual primary care

 Patient uses phone to speak with physician via video chat

-While having access to primary care services virtually has many benefits – including the convenience of accessing care from the comfort of your home while avoiding other sick people and long office waits – consumers continue to have questions and some misperceptions about the virtual care experience.
+While having access to primary care services virtually has many benefits – including the convenience of accessing care from the comfort of home while avoiding other sick patients and long office waits – consumers and members continue to have questions and some misperceptions about the virtual care experience.

-According to “Consumer Attitudes & Usage” research from MDLIVE, Evernorth’s virtual care provider, 31% of consumers reported using a virtual care platform for routine care, and 58% said they were open to using virtual care in the future.
+According to “Consumer Attitudes & Usage” research from virtual care provider MD Live by Evernorth, 60% of consumers reported using a virtual care platform for routine care.
 The research, which polled 1,200 consumers ages 18-64 who have health insurance (employer-sponsored or government plans), also found barriers keeping patients from using virtual primary care.
 Below, we look at some of the most common misconceptions identified by the study, and we help debunk them with the facts about virtual primary care.

 Virtual Care Consumer Usage (%)